getodk/javarosa/dag.md

 - When a user is asked to create a new repeat, and they answer yes.
 This is driven by `FormEntryController.newRepeat(...)`.
 - When the form has to satisfy a certain number of repeat instances determined by a `jr:count` expression e.g., when jumping to the controller jumps to the index of such a group.
 This is driven by `FormEntryModel.createModelIfNecessary`.

 In both cases, `FormDef.createNewRepeat(...)` is eventually called, and a chain of triggerable evaluations is triggered on the new node that's added to the main instance.

+An important consequence of this implementation is that triggerables will only be applied to the repeat instance that is created.
+This could produce unexpected results when calculate expressions use count() or other functions that work on a nodeset based on the repeat siblings the new repeat instance belongs to.
+For more information and specific examples of this, check out the TriggerableDatTest class.

 **Set of evaluated triggerables**:
 - First phase (value change), those triggered by the repeat group's reference